Rei-SwitchBot/faq/en-us/Home Climate Panel.md

 *If no firmware is available for the update, our team will schedule the firmware update at a later time.
 Thank you for your patience!

+---
+### After Adjusting the Air Conditioner with SwitchBot Home Climate Panel, Will Its Status, Like Temperature, Sync to SwitchBot App?

+1. When you control the air conditioner using the SwitchBot app, the temperature display on the Home Climate Panel will update accordingly.
+2. When you operate the air conditioner via the Home Climate Panel, its status will sync with the SwitchBot app.
+3. If the air conditioner is controlled through schedules, automations, or scenes, its status will sync with both the Home Climate Panel and the SwitchBot app.
+4. However, if you use the infrared remote control that comes with the air conditioner, its status will not sync with either the Home Climate Panel or the SwitchBot app.

+---
+### Troubleshooting SwitchBot Home Climate Panel Failing to Connect the Hub

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Make sure your Hub is connected to a stable network.
+2. Please check for any available firmware updates by going to SwitchBot app → Hub → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.
+3. The Home Climate Panel and Hub communicate via Bluetooth.
+For automatic connection, place both devices within Bluetooth range, preferably within five meters of each other.
+The connection status can be checked by going to SwitchBot app -> Profile -> Manage Hubs -> Tap the appropriate hub.
+4. Open the SwitchBot app and go to the Home Climate Panel.
+Tap the temperature or humidity, then scroll down to the meter chart screen and tap "Store data to cloud" to upload your data to the server.
+5. Restart your home router.
+6. Unplug the Hub's power, then plug it back in to trigger a Bluetooth rescan of the panel.

+---
+### What Does the Button on the Back of SwitchBot Home Climate Panel Do?

+Button on the back of the Home Climate Panel
+Press the button on the back of the Home Climate Panel once to toggle between Fahrenheit and Celsius.

+On and Off Buttons on the Home Climate Panel
+To add your Home Climate Panel to the SwitchBot App, press and hold the on and off buttons simultaneously for 2 seconds to enter pairing mode.
+To reset your device to factory settings, press and hold the on and off buttons simultaneously for 15 seconds.
+If you add SwitchBot devices or scenes to the on and off buttons on the Home Climate Panel, you can control them simply by pressing the button.